csswizardry/csswizardry.github.com/_posts/2010-11-29-design-and-education.md

 in my room later.

 Two years of this and I’d decided I didn’t need university.
-The key was that I was learning about the industry as it happened—things were always up-to-date.
+The key was that I was learning about the industry as it happened — things were always up-to-date.
 This is where degrees and formal education are lacking in my opinion; you can’t plan the content of a course three years before it results in graduation.
 Three years in Internet years is such a long time it’s untrue.
 That’s why people are